Designing a car rental app

 Through usability testing, I observed that participants relied heavily on car visuals but often felt overwhelmed by technical specifications they didn't fully understand.
 Most users prioritized just three key factors: car type, transmission, and price.

-My Approach: I streamlined the primary vehicle card to display these essential data points, reducing cognitive load.
+I streamlined the primary vehicle card to display these essential data points, reducing cognitive load.
 However, to support power users or those with specific needs, I integrated a "More Details" CTA.
 This iteration improves the experience by keeping the interface clean while providing an optional "deep dive" for users who require total transparency before committing.

 Step Indicator: Defining the Path